Introduction¶

 On top of the metadata schema, LaminDB is a Python API that models datasets as artifacts, abstracts over storage & database access, data transformations, and (biological) ontologies.

-registry and does not require migrations to be updated.
+registry and do not require migrations to be updated.

-LaminDB can be customized & extended with schema & app plugins building on the Django ecosystem.
+LaminDB can be extended with registry modules building on the Django ecosystem.
 Examples are:

 bionty: Registries for basic biological entities, coupled to public ontologies.